WillAbides/release-train/README.md

                                       GitHub API URL.
       --output-format="json"          Output either json our GitHub action output.
       --debug                         Enable debug logging.
-      --force-prerelease              Force all PRs with semver labels to be treated as prerelease.
+      --force-prerelease              Force the release to be a prerelease.
+This fails if a PR in the release is labeled as stable.
-                                      Behaves as if the "semver:prerelease" label is present on every PR that has at least one other semver label.
 ```

 <!--- end usage output --->